 Who Mondly Is a Good Fit For

 Mondly works best for learners who are at the beginning of their French study and want a low-pressure way to build vocabulary and a daily practice habit.
 If you’re fitting French into a busy schedule and need something you can realistically do for 10 minutes a day, Mondly delivers on that.
-It’s also a reasonable supplementary tool for intermediate learners who want to maintain vocabulary while focusing their deeper study elsewhere.
+It’s also a reasonable supplementary tool for intermediate learners who want to maintain vocabulary (we like the vocabular recap that you can select at the end of every lesson) while focusing their deeper study elsewhere.

 It’s a weaker fit for learners who want to understand how French grammar actually works, who are already past the beginner level, or who want real conversation practice.
 For grammar instruction, the lessons on this site are a better resource.
-For speaking practice with a real French speaker, a platform like italki fills a gap that Mondly can’t.
+For speaking practice with a real French speaker, getting a tutor fills a gap that Mondly (or any app!) can’t.

 How It Compares

 Mondly sits in the same general category as Duolingo and Babbel: short daily lessons, gamification, mobile-first design.
 Compared to Duolingo, Mondly’s lesson content is slightly more practical and less game-like, and its pricing model (especially the lifetime option) is more favorable for learners who are going to stick with it.
-Compared to Babbel, Mondly covers more languages at a lower price, though Babbel’s grammar explanations are generally considered stronger.
-Compared to Rocket French, Mondly is a habit app rather than a structured course, which means it requires less commitment to start but offers less depth overall.
+Compared to Babbel, Mondly covers more languages at a lower price, though Babbel tends to have more in-depth grammar explanations.
+Overall, Mondly is a habit app rather than a structured course, which means it requires less commitment to start but offers less depth overall.

 The Bottom Line